Ma Ying-jeou: Personal life

 Ma married Christine Mei-ching Chow, a classmate of his sister at New York University, in 1977.
 The couple has two daughters: Lesley and Yuan-chung.
 Lesley (Ma Wei-chung, Chinese: 馬唯中) was born in 1981 in New York City while Ma was attending Harvard.
 She completed her undergraduate studies in life sciences at Harvard University and then her graduate studies at New York University.
 Ma's youngest daughter, Ma Yuan-chung, was born in Taiwan and completed her master's degree at the London School of Economics and earned a doctorate from Nanyang Technological University.

 Ma and his wife sponsor children of low-income families in El Salvador through World Vision International.
 On an official trip to Central America in June 2009, Mrs. Ma was able to meet with one of her sponsored children, an 11-year-old boy in San Salvador.

 Ma is the uncle of Gene Yu, an American, former United States Army Special Forces captain and the author of the Yellow Green Beret: Stories of an Asian-American Stumbling Around U.S. Army Special Forces series of books.
-Yu was instrumental in negotiating, locating and working to free Taiwanese citizen Chang An-wei from Abu Sayyaf militants with Filipino special forces and private security contractors in 2013.

-Ma speaks Taiwanese Hokkien, Hunanese (his ancestral native dialect), Mandarin (the national language) as well as English fluently.
+Ma speaks Taiwanese Hokkien, Hakka and Hunanese (his ancestral native dialects), Mandarin (the national language) as well as English fluently.